-|Rear Adm.
-Marc Dalton
+|Rear Admiral Marc H. Dalton

 His decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal and various unit, campaign and service awards.